emilythestrangee/myDFIR_SOC/Day 17 - How To Create Alerts and Dashboards in Kibana (Part 3).md

 - You should now have:

-    - 🗺 2 Choropleth maps (RDP Failed & Successful)
+    - 🗺 2 RDP maps (Failed & Successful)

-    - 🗺 2 SSH maps from previous steps
+    - 🗺 2 SSH maps from previous days
     - 📊 4 tables (SSH Failed/Success, RDP Failed/Success)

 - Review all titles and queries to ensure they’re correct.
 - Click **Save** in the top right corner of the dashboard.

-✅ **End Result:** A centralized, interactive dashboard showing **SSH and RDP activity**, both failed and successful, with geographical and table details (username, IP, country).
+End Result:** A centralized, interactive dashboard showing **SSH and RDP activity**, both failed and successful, with geographical and table details (username, IP, country).

 **Reference**